FAQ

 Berlin TXL – Schumacher Quartier

-As it will be a sustainable and socially diverse area, Schumacher Quartier will make an important contribution to the strategy for housing construction and urban development in the German capital.
-In a Charter all partners involved have agreed upon seven guidelines for the development of Schumacher Quartier:
+As a sustainable and socially mixed area, Schumacher Quartier will make an important contribution to the German capital’s housing and urban development strategy.
+In a charter, all partners involved have agreed on seven guidelines for the development of Schumacher Quartier:

 • Urban living spaces